danmrichards/NotAFramework/README.md

 There is no rigid pattern to follow with these controllers, you can add as many dependencies, helpers and additional traits/services/interfaces you like.

-The example controller `src/App/Controllers/HelloWorldController.php` takes the Symfony Request & Reponse objects as dependencies.
+The example controller `src/App/Controllers/HelloWorldController.php` extends the base `NotAFramework\App\Controllers\Controller` abstract class.
+This allows the Symfony Request & Reponse objects to be passed to the controller.
 This is good practice and will allow easier interfacing with the HTTP layer.

 ## Dependency Injection